acunning1/bbmap/README.md

 ```

 ## Assumptions
+- User is expected to be running on macOS X
 - Exercise permits use of a math lib for weighted average calculation
 - Weighted average uses number of households as weights rather than population
 - User is familiar enough with CLI operation to encapsulate input of states with whitespaces in quotations, i.e. 'new york'